 4. Forecasting accuracy: When a rep says "the deal is solid," you can verify it.
 Did the prospect actually express intent?
 Or did the rep project optimism onto ambiguity?

 A study by McKinsey found that B2B companies using analytics-driven sales approaches see 5-10% revenue growth above their peers.
+And this is where the real-time variant changes the economics: Convo delivers the coaching during the call, so the correction lands while the deal can still be won rather than in Friday's review.

 Customer success teams